moodysalem/moodysalem.github.io/_posts/2015-08-20-jekyll_with_s3.markdown

 ## Final Notes
 You can see the source for this blog [here](https://github.com/moodysalem/blog).
 Version control is accomplished via git, and you can easily deploy to a staging bucket before production, though that is overkill for a simple configuration like this.

+## Edit:
+I'm no longer using this strategy to deploy the blog.
+Instead I'm using Github pages as a host, with AWS CloudFront for distribution.